Registration is open for Spring 2022! What are your options under the SUNY vaccine policy?

 Onsite Location Protocols

-Will SUNY Empire have in-person study groups and services in the Fall 2021 term?
+Will SUNY Empire have in-person study groups and services during the 2021 - 2022 academic year?

 Yes.
-SUNY Empire is welcoming students back into our locations for the Fall 2021 term.
+SUNY Empire is welcoming students back into our locations for the 2021-2022 academic year.
 We’re excited to offer face-to-face mentoring, meetings, academic services, and access to computer labs and in-person support services.

 Will study groups be in person or online?